-The statement of net assets presents information on all of OCCOG's assets and liabilities, with the difference between assets and liabilities reported as net assets.
-Over time, increases or decreases in net assets may serve as a useful indication on whether the financial position of OCCOG is improving or deteriorating.
+The statement of net position presents information on all of OCCOG's assets and liabilities, with the difference between assets and liabilities reported as net position.
+Over time, increases or decreases in net position may serve as a useful indication on whether the financial position of OCCOG is improving or deteriorating.

-The statement of activities presents information showing how OCTA's net assets changed during the fiscal year.
-All changes in net assets are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of related cash flows.
+The statement of activities presents information showing how OCCOG's net position changed during the fiscal year.
+All changes in net position are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of related cash flows.
 Thus, revenues and expenses are reported in this statement for some items that will only result in cash flows in future fiscal periods.
 The government-wide financial statements may be found on pages 6-7.